 - Only limited behavioral disturbance in the form of short-duration startle reactions is expected, and mitigation requirements employed by researchers (e.g. move slowly, use hushed voices) should further decrease disturbance levels.

-Based on the analysis contained herein of the likely effects of the specified activity on marine mammals and their habitat, and taking into consideration the implementation of the required monitoring and mitigation measures, NMFS finds that the total marine mammal take from Point Blue's planned activity will have a negligible impact on all affected marine mammal species or stocks.
+Based on the analysis contained herein of the likely effects of the specified activity on marine mammals and their habitat, and taking into consideration the implementation of the proposed monitoring and mitigation measures, NMFS preliminarily finds Start Printed Page 44845that the total marine mammal take from the proposed activity will have a negligible impact on all affected marine mammal species or stocks.

 As noted above, only small numbers of incidental take may be authorized under Sections 101(a)(5)(A) of the MMPA for specified activities other than military readiness activities.
 The MMPA does not define small numbers and so, in practice, where estimated numbers are available, NMFS compares the number of individuals taken to the most appropriate estimation of abundance of the relevant species or stock in our determination of whether an authorization is limited to small numbers of marine mammals.
 Additionally, other qualitative factors may be considered in the analysis, such as the temporal or spatial scale of the activities.

-The annual amount of take NMFS has authorized is less than one-third of any stock's best population estimate (Table Start Printed Page 279983), which NMFS considers to be small relative to stock abundance.
+The annual amount of take NMFS proposes to authorize is less than one-third of any stock's best population estimate (Table 3), which NMFS considers to be small relative to stock abundance.
 In fact, for all species but California sea lions, the annual take by Level B harassment is less than 2 percent of stock abundance.
 Additionally, these are all likely conservative estimates because we assume all takes are of different individual animals which is likely not the case considering haulout site fidelity in pinnipeds.

 Unmitigable Adverse Impact Analysis and Determination